 What.
 The.
 Fuck?

-Her eyes were glued to the scene with macabre interest.
+Her gaze was glued to the scene with macabre fascination.
 The corpse twisted its limbs and attempted to get up on both its broken legs only to fall over again.
 This was the first direct encounter with the disease the marshal had and it shocked her to the core.

 Wendigo.
 Humans turned into cannibalistic monsters.